agileproducts/blogsource/_posts/2012-5-14-digital_entrepreneurship_at_the_imperial_college_festival.md

 layout: posts
 title: Digital Entrepreneurship at the Imperial College Festival
 tags: Business Products
+summary: Some notes from a Q&A on ‘Digital Entrepreneurship’.
 ---

 *The other day I went to an event at Imperial College which featured a Q&A session on the subject of ‘Digital Entrepreneurship’ organised by the Business School.
 The panel consisted of three web company founders, two were experienced hands while the third was a recent MBA graduate still in the earlier stages of building his business.
 Here’s what they had to say:*